maraab23/ggseqplot/cran-comments.md

 As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this could be due to a bug/crash in MiKTeX and can likely be ignored.

-## Changes since release 0.7.2
+## Changes since release 0.8.0

+- Removed TraMineRextras from Suggests
-- Added TraMineR (>= 2.2-5) to dependencies; updated documentation/vignette accordingly
+- Removed TraMineR from Depends (reverted to Imports); updated documentation/vignette accordingly
-- Completely revised `ggseqrfplot` to reflect new TraMineR release
-- fixed sorting order for functions which allow for group argument (minor change)